United Cannery, Agricultural, Packing, and Allied Workers of America: History

 The UCAPAWA disagreed and argued that agricultural workers could be taught the rudimentary procedures for running the locals and that union members had to support their own organization.
-Another difference between the STFU and UCAPAWA was that the STFU wanted a centralized government while the UCAPAWA believed in a more decentralized system.
-After the STFU departed, the UCAPAWA’s constitution guaranteed local autonomy and provided for local control of at least half of all dues collected.
+Another difference between STFU and UCAPAWA was that STFU wanted a centralized government while UCAPAWA believed in a more decentralized system.
+After STFU departed, UCAPAWA’s constitution guaranteed local autonomy and provided for local control of at least half of all dues collected.
 The STFU dispute was a turning point for UCAPAWA.
 Agricultural unions did not have collective bargaining rights and often faced local hostility.
 As a result, UCAPAWA shifted its focus from the fields to processing plants.

-The UCAPAWA distanced themselves further from conventional unions and organizations by representing working classes generally ignored by traditional craft affiliates.
-Union officers deliberately enlisted black, Mexican, Asian and female labor organizers in order to launch campaigns aimed at minorities and women.
-UCAPAWA was spreading their wings from fields to fisheries, canneries, processing plants and even tobacco manufacturing workers.
-The UCAPAWA was fast becoming one of the more influential unions in America and when the 1939 Madera Cotton Strike happened the UCAPAWA proved they were a force to be reckoned with.
-Besides UCAPAWA proving themselves a strong union they were also beginning to acquire a reputation as a communist party (CP).
+UCAPAWA distanced themselves farther from conventional unions and organizations by representing working classes generally ignored by traditional craft affiliates.
+Union officers deliberately enlisted black, Mexican, Asian, and female labor organizers, in order to launch campaigns aimed at minorities and women.
+UCAPAWA was increasing its scope from fields to fisheries, canneries, processing plants, and even tobacco manufacturing workers.